persinammon/concurrent-traffic-simulation/README.md

-# CPPND: Program a Concurrent Traffic Simulation
+# Concurrent Traffic Simulation

+This project practices C++ concurrency.

+I found this [resource](https://medium.com/codex/c-multithreading-the-simple-way-95aa1f7304a2) I really liked which introduced multithreading and concurrency, especially because this line -
+>Multithreading often carries a reputation for being difficult.
+Compared with other concepts in software development, one could certainly make a case for that.
+However, multithreading isn’t really that different from general programming.
+It’s just potentially more dangerous .
+Learning to protect against the danger, though, can allow one to implement far more powerful algorithms and programs than you could in a single threaded manner."

+Or, more or less, the data races are not 100% guaranteed to show up per run.
+You should be able to spot them on your own.

+I was very interested in the fact that, because threads do not have a copy constructor, a vector of threads needs to be populated by the move constructor and therefore by using `emplace_back`; also, when multiple threads are running, interleaved work can present a bug such as interrupted print statements in `cout`.

+This project is a traffic simulation in which vehicles are moving along streets and are crossing intersections.
+With increasing traffic in the city, traffic lights are needed for road safety.
+Each intersection has one traffic light.
+There needs to be a thread-safe communication protocol between vehicles and intersection (traffic lights) to complete the simulation, allowing for car objects to travel to their end address autonomously, while coordinating within themselves.

+Notable code changes made in the project:
+- Everything was implemented, and the basic structure of vehicles heading to destinations, communicating with a traffic light, and passing through one at a time worked.
+The changes were

 <img src="data/traffic_simulation.gif"/>

-This is the project for the fourth course in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213): Concurrency.

-Throughout the Concurrency course, you have been developing a traffic simulation in which vehicles are moving along streets and are crossing intersections.
-However, with increasing traffic in the city, traffic lights are needed for road safety.
-Each intersection will therefore be equipped with a traffic light.
-In this project, you will build a suitable and thread-safe communication protocol between vehicles and intersections to complete the simulation.
-Use your knowledge of concurrent programming (such as mutexes, locks and message queues) to implement the traffic lights and integrate them properly in the code base.

 ## Dependencies for Running Locally
 * cmake >= 2.8